Guitar45628/AI-Lab/README.md

 Dive into the Colab notebook for practical exercises and enhance your feature engineering skills.
 Enjoy exploring advanced data preprocessing techniques!

-## Lab 3: Data Analysis and Statistical Testing
+## Lab 3: Data Analysis and Statistical Testing😀

 In this lab, you will focus on various data analysis techniques and statistical tests to understand your dataset better.
 This includes analyzing central tendency, variability, data shape, and performing statistical tests such as Pearson correlation, T-Test, and ANOVA.